top of page

 PRODUCTION

 This artwork is also part of the "YOU" collection.
-In the creation of this poster, I employed a fish-eye lens to capture a self-portrait.
+In the creation of this work, I employed a fish-eye lens to capture a self-portrait.
 My rationale for using the fish-eye lens was rooted in my desire to convey a sense of restriction and the oppressive nature of the living conditions I aimed to portray.
 The various types and words featured in the composition are drawn from writings spanning multiple years.
 I arranged them in a manner that evokes the sensation of these emotions and thoughts swirling around me within the confines of that oppressive space.